 Pregnant mothers who plan to breastfeed should have a nursing pillow ready to go right after delivery.
 The pillows are most needed in the first weeks of baby’s life and are particularly helpful when a mother has had a Caesarean section and needs extra support lifting her newborn during breastfeeding.
 If you know you’re having a C-section or multiples, a nursing pillow may be a priority, whether or not you plan to breastfeed.
 As moms regain their strength and babies grow stronger between 1 to 4 months of age, the need for a nursing pillow for breastfeeding diminishes.
 But you can still use the pillow when cuddling.

-Some nursing pillows double as a support for babies before they can sit up on their own and can be used for tummy time exercises as young as 2 months of age, or when baby can hold his own head up.
-As we mentioned above, it’s important to note that while nursing pillows have become synonymous with activities outside of breastfeeding, they are not officially approved for them and parents should always keep a close eye on baby as she develop and never leave baby unattended with a nursing pillow.
+Some nursing pillows double as a support for babies before they can sit up on their own and can be used for tummy time exercises as young as 2 months of age, or when baby can hold his or her own head up.
+As we mentioned above, it’s important to note that while nursing pillows have become synonymous with activities outside of breastfeeding, they are not officially approved for them and parents should always keep a close eye on babies as they develop and never leave a baby unattended with a nursing pillow.

 What makes a good nursing pillow?

 If you’ve done any prior research on nursing pillows, you’ve probably discovered the time-tested, mother-approved “Boppy” pillow.
 The brand is so popular that its name has become synonymous with a nursing pillow.
 However, the Boppy isn’t the only choice out there, and based on our research it’s not the best choice either.
 So what differentiates nursing pillows?